fra82/twitter-crawler/README.md

  * **Keyword Filtered Crawler** (STREAMING endpoint): ```org.backingdata.twitter.crawler.streaming.TwitterSTREAMHashtagCrawler```;
  * **Bounding box Filtered Crawler** (STREAMING endpoint): ```org.backingdata.twitter.crawler.streaming.TwitterSTREAMBboxCrawler```.

 For each one of the previous crawlers, all the crawling parameters (Twitter credentials' pool, list of users, keywords, bounding boxes, etx.) can be specified by means of the crawler.property file (```/full/local/path/to/crawler.properties```).
-In what follows, for each Twitter crawler,t he format of the related configuration file si described:
+In what follows, for each Twitter crawler, the format of the related configuration file si described.

-### **Account Timeline Crawler** (REST endpoint): configuration file
+### Configuration file format of **Account Timeline Crawler** (REST endpoint)
 Example of the configuration file of an Account Timeline Crawler (create a crawler.properties file and copy&paste this content, then customize it by specifying your crawler configuration parameters):
 ```
 # Pool of credentials to use to crawl (each pool is specified by four properties ending with